magento/magento2-sample-data/README.md

 #Introduction

-Sample data is a data set that represents Magento features.
-It consists of installation scripts, fixtures and media files.
+Sample data consists of installation scripts, fixtures and media files.
 Installing sample data fills your database with a number of products of each type, price rules, CMS pages, banners and more.

 #Deployment